New England Cottontail

 Restoring a Rare Rabbit

 The New England cottontail lives in parts of New England and New York state.
 The range of this once-common rabbit has shrunk and its population has dwindled over the last 50 years, so that today this unique native mammal needs our help to survive.

 The most critical threat to the cottontail is a loss of habitat – places where rabbits can find food, rear young, and escape predators.
-Development has taken much of the land once inhabited by cottontails and other wildlife.
+Development has taken much land once inhabited by cottontails and other wildlife.
 And thousands of acres that used to be young forest (ideal cottontail habitat) have grown up into middle-aged and older woods, where rabbits don't generally live.

 Today the New England cottontail is restricted to coastal southwestern Maine, southeastern New Hampshire, Massachusetts, Connecticut, Rhode Island, and New York east of the Hudson River – less than a fifth of its range in the early 1900s.

 This Cottontail Needs Brush

 New England cottontails need brush, shrubs, and densely growing young trees, habitats described by the general term young forest.
 In the past, natural factors created plenty of young forest.
 But today, because we don't let wildfires burn unchecked or beaver dams flood and kill trees, and because many people oppose timber harvests, we no longer have enough of this habitat for New England cottontails and the dozens of other wild animals that need it.

 Other Wildlife Also Benefit

-People and their activities have made the landscape less hospitable to cottontails.
-Fortunately, we can manage the remaining acres of potential habitat to help the New England cottontail, along with birds such as the American woodcock, blue-winged warbler, brown thrasher, and indigo bunting, and reptiles like the black racer and box turtle, to name but a few.
+Partners are actively making and managing habitat to help the New England cottontail.
+This same habitat helps birds such as the American woodcock, blue-winged warbler, brown thrasher, and indigo bunting, and reptiles like the black racer and box turtle, to name but a few.